LYNDON

 THINGS TO DO

 The Sunflower Trail Disc Golf Course offers a scenic and challenging experience for disc golf enthusiasts of all skill levels.
-Having a total course length of 6001 feet with 10 holes.
-This Technical Intermediate Course has a variety of distances, 2 different shots in the woods, Big Air Shots, and varying elevations.
+Having a total course length of 6,001 feet with ten holes, this technical intermediate course has a variety of distances, two different shots in the woods, big air shots, and varying elevations.
 Learn more.

 Jones Park Sunflower Disc Golf Course